Manual Installation

 </VirtualHost>

-Ensure that `AllowOverride All` is set in your Apache configuration to allow the .htaccess file to function properly.
+is set in your Apache configuration to allow the .htaccess file to function properly.

 Nginx Configuration

-For Nginx servers, use the complete configuration example provided in the Poweradmin repository:
+For Nginx servers, use the complete configuration example provided in the Poweradmin repository.

 Make sure to adjust the following settings for your environment:

-- server_name
+server_name

-- Set to your domain name
+- Set to your domain nameroot

-- Set to your Poweradmin installation path
+- Set to your Poweradmin installation pathfastcgi_pass

 - Adjust PHP-FPM socket/TCP configuration as needed